Bonita Peach Tree

 How To Water, Fertilize, and Prune a Peach Tree

-Water your peach tree deep but not too frequent.
-Plant in good soil that drains well.
-Create a berm around the drip zone.
+Water your peach tree deep but not too frequently.
+Plant in good soil that drains well and create a berm around the drip zone.
 This ensures the trees have a good watering well around the roots to collect water.
 Water new trees regularly, about 1 – 2 times per week during the Spring growth season.
-Increase the frequency to 2 – 3 times per week during the hot summer.
+Increase the frequency to 2 – 3 times per week during the hot Summer.
 As the weather cools in the Fall, reduce the frequency of irrigation back down to once per week.
-Discontinue water during the winter while the tree is dormant.
+Discontinue water during the Winter while the tree is dormant.

 Fertilize the peach tree in the Spring with a balance organic fruit tree fertilizer with a 1-1-1 or a 2-1-1 NPK ratio, such as (5-5-5)or (6-3-3).
 Manure can be applied in cool climates.
 Reapply growth formula fertilizer in the Summer.
 Do not fertilize in the Fall as this the time the tree has slowed growth.
 Apply a fertilizer with low nitrogen and high phosphorus and potassium with a 1-2-2 or 1-4-4 NPK ratio such as 4-12-12 analysis.

-Prune the peach tree in the winter, while the plant is dormant.
-Cut the tip to prevent it from becoming too tall and promote side branches from growing.
+Prune the peach tree in the Winter, while the plant is dormant.
+Cut the tip to prevent it from becoming too tall and prevent side branches from growing.
 Remove any new growth below the graft, low in the branches towards the center of the trees, and crossing towards the wrong direction.
-Thin your tree in the summer to remove dry twigs, water sprouts, too many fruits to direct desired growth.
+Thin your tree in the Summer to remove dry twigs, water sprouts, too many fruits to direct desired growth.

 Peach Tree Pest Management